EounRysoun/EounRysoun/README.md

 ### Hi there 👋
 I am an Information Technology student of National University Of Management in Cambodia.
 I’m good at programming and design.
-I spend at least 2 hours a day to learning C program, C++, HTML and other code languages also photoshop’s lesson from youtube and website.
+I spend at least 2 hours a day to learning C program, C++, HTML and other code languages also photoshop’s lesson from youtube and website\n.
 Education:
 2010-2016 : Completed Primary School.
 2016-2019 : Completed Secondary School.